Why the Mecca Hills Are so Tortured: The Geology of Twisted Canyons Hike

 Smoke trees have almost no leaves, but their gray-green branches carry out photosynthesis directly.
 The lack of leaves helps to minimize water loss through transpiration.
 Like many members of the pea family, smoke trees host nitrogen-fixing bacteria in their root nodules.
 The bacteria convert air nitrogen into a usable form for plants.
 This process enriches the soil with nitrogen—a key nutrient for plant growth.
 This adaptation helps smoke trees survive in dry areas like the Sonoran Desert, where nitrogen is lacking in the sand and gravel.

-The Twisted Canyon trail truly starts once you cross the Box Canyon Wash and enter the wash that leads to the surrounding hills and canyons.
+The Twisted Canyons trail truly starts once you cross the Box Canyon Wash and enter the wash that leads to the surrounding hills and canyons.
 At this point, we also enter the 'Mecca Hills structure.'

 Although the wash is dry right now, that's not always the case.
-Rain storms, although rare, bring sheet flow as water pours off the nearby hills and drains into the wash.
-Very little of the fast moving runoff penetrates the dense, compacted sand of the wash.
-In order to survive, desert shrubs like this sweetbush, produce lateral shallow roots that are able to capture significant amounts of fast moving runoff.
+Rainstorms, although rare, bring sheet flow as water pours off the nearby hills and drains into the wash.
+Very little of the fast-moving runoff penetrates the dense, compacted sand of the wash.
+In order to survive, desert shrubs like this sweetbush produce lateral shallow roots that are able to capture significant amounts of fast-moving runoff.

-Plants like this creosote and brittlebush thrive especially well along the edges of the wash where runoff is slower and water is more readily absorbed by their roots.
+Plants like this creosote and brittlebush thrive especially well along the edges of the wash where runoff is slower, and water is more readily absorbed by their roots.
 The color of creosote leaves can be an indicator of their hydration levels.
 Wilting, curling, or yellow/brown discoloration of their leaves suggests the plant needs more water.
-Conversely, deep green leaves like these indicate a well hydrated and healthy plant.
+Conversely, deep green leaves like these indicate a well-hydrated and healthy plant.

 The same goes for this brittlebush.
 Silver-gray leaves are a sign of a healthy, well-hydrated brittlebush.
 The leaves reflect sunlight and help the plant regulate its temperature.
 The brown, brittle stems emanating from the leafy areas of a brittlebush are last season's dried flower stems.